GRM Networks Community Improvement Grants

 Through its Community Improvement Grant Program, GRM Networks positively influences the communities in which it operates.
-Since 1999, GRM Networks has awarded numerous grants to deserving community organizations in its serving territory.
+Since 1999, GRM Networks has awarded more than 300 grants to deserving community organizations in its serving territory.

 Grant applications are accepted twice a year, with deadlines on May 1 and November 1.
 Grant amounts vary, with a minimum of $500 and a maximum of $1,500 awarded to successful applicants.
-The Cooperative’s Board of Directors will review applications and award grant amounts.
+The Cooperative’s Board of Directors reviews the applications and awards grant amounts.

 Questions should be directed to Amy Davison, Sales Representative at 660-748-2110 or email@example.com.